-Hinduism is the third-largest religion in the world with over 1.3 billion active followers, majorly living in India.
-This ancient religion is believed to have started somewhere around 2300 B.C, making it the oldest surviving religion to date.
-Being so ancient, it has numerous fascinating things that sometimes make us wonder about it.
-One of them is the polygamy culture of hindu deities.
+Hinduism is the world’s third-largest religion, with over 1.3 billion active practitioners, the majority of whom live in India.
+This religion is very old and is thought to have begun around 2300 B.C., making it the oldest surviving religion to date.
+Hinduism has many fascinating cultures that make us wonder about it, such as the polygamy culture of Hindu deities.

 Polygamy Culture Of Hindu Deities